-"Securities" includes stocks, bonds, notes, debentures, options, warrants, and other convertible securities, as well as derivative instruments.
+"Securities" includes common units and other equity securities of the Partnership, bonds, notes, debentures, options, warrants, and other convertible securities, as well as derivative instruments.

 "Purchase" and "sale" are defined broadly under the federal securities law.
 "Purchase" includes not only the actual purchase of a security, but any contract to purchase or otherwise acquire a security.
 "Sale" includes not only the actual sale of a security, but any contract to sell or otherwise dispose of a security.
-These definitions extend to a broad range of transactions, including conventional cash-for-stock transactions, conversions, the exercise of stock options, and acquisitions and exercises of warrants or puts, calls, or other derivative securities.
+These definitions extend to a broad range of transactions, including conventional cash-for-units transactions, conversions, the exercise of unit options, and acquisitions and exercises of warrants or puts, calls, or other derivative securities.